mu-majid/trivago-case-study/README.md

 ```

-Application (ApiGateway Public Service) will run by default on port `8080`
+Application (ApiGateway Public Service) will run by default on port `8080`, and is accessible from `http://localhost:8080`